 There is hardly any German paper manufacturer who invests a higher percentage of the turnover in R&D than Felix Schoeller: While the average percentage of the German paper industry is under 1%, the Felix Schoeller Group invests 2,5% of the annual turnover in R&D activities.

-More than 50 highly educated R&D experts ensure unique know-how along the entire value chain.
+More than 74 highly educated R&D experts located in Europe, North America and Asia ensure global unique know-how along the entire value chain.
 Most of our R&D staff works at Felix Schoeller for more than 10 years and therefore has extensive know-how in the development of digital printing papers.

 With our pilot plants, we can simulate every production step and test newly developed papers intensively.
 We also operate a well-equipped application lab with various printers, transfer presses and roll to roll calendar at hand.
 This way we can for instance provide technical support when it comes to optimized production processes.